 The First Nations Version, an indigenous translation of the New Testament, was published last August by InterVarsity Press.
-As of May 1 it still is the #2 best-seller of all InterVarsity Press books.
+As of May 1 it still is the No. 2 best seller of all InterVarsity Press books.

 “This was something very much needed by our tribal people,” Wildman said.
 “We believe it is a gift to our Native people, and from our Native people to the dominant culture.”